 We do not currently have any approved products and have never generated any revenue from product sales.
 To become and remain profitable, we must succeed in developing and eventually commercializing Nefecon and/or other approved products that generate significant revenue.
-This will require us to be successful in a range of challenging activities, including successfully completing our ongoing Phase 3 clinical trial of Nefecon, in-licensing and developing additional product candidates or indications for Nefecon or its active ingredient budesonide, obtaining regulatory approval for any product candidates that successfully complete clinical trials, establishing marketing capabilities and ultimately selling any products for which we may obtain regulatory approval.
+This will require us to be successful in a range of challenging activities, including successfully completing our ongoing Phase 3 clinical trial of Nefecon, in-licensing and developing additional product candidates or indications for Nefecon or its active ingredient budesonide and/or setanaxib, obtaining regulatory approval for any product candidates that successfully complete clinical trials, establishing marketing capabilities and ultimately selling any products for which we may obtain regulatory approval.
 We are only in the preliminary stages of many of these activities.
 We may never succeed in these activities and, even if we do, may never generate revenue that is significant enough to achieve or maintain profitability.
-Even if Nefecon or another product candidate that we develop is approved for commercial sale, we anticipate incurring significant costs associated with commercializing any approved product candidate.
+Even if Nefecon or another product candidate.
 Our expenses could increase beyond our current expectations if we are required by the FDA, the EMA or comparable foreign regulatory authorities to perform clinical trials or studies in addition to those that we currently anticipate.
 Even if we are able to generate revenue from the sale of any approved products, we may not become profitable and may need to obtain additional funding to continue operations.